petrvanblokland/DesignDesignSpace/Site.md

 * Design a Design Game and run it;
 * Fill a Moleskine with 100 sketch pages.
 Then select the best.

-#### In 1 season?
+#### What can you do in 1 season?
-A selection of these examples.
-Or what would you like to do?
+A selection of the example topics below.
+Or what else would you like to do?

 * Develop a PageBot publication;
 * Improve your sketching skills;